An Improved Subquadratic Bound for Online Bisection: Abstract

 \section{Abstract}

-In the \emph{online bisection problem} one has to maintain a partition of $n$ elements into two clusters of cardinality $n/2$.
+The \emph{online bisection problem} is a natural dynamic variant of the classic optimization problem, where one has to dynamically maintain a partition of $n$ elements into two clusters of cardinality $n/2$.
 During runtime, an online algorithm is given a sequence of requests, each being a pair of elements: an inter-cluster request costs one unit while an intra-cluster one is free.
 The algorithm may change the partition, paying a unit cost for each element that changes its cluster.

 This natural problem admits a simple deterministic $O(n^2)$-competitive algorithm [Avin~et~al., DISC 2016].
 While several significant improvements over this result have been obtained since the original work, all of them either limit the generality of the input or assume some form of resource augmentation (e.g., larger clusters).
 Moreover, the algorithm of Avin et al. achieves the best known competitive ratio even if randomization is allowed.